dkandalov/live-plugin/README.md

   This means that you can, for example, copy the path to the plugin folder using the `Copy Path` action (`ctrl/cmd+alt+C` shortcut).

 Try bundled examples:
-- In the `Plugins` tool window click the "Plus" button (`Add Plugin` action) and add Groovy or Kotlin examples.
+- In the `Plugins` tool window click the "Plus" button (`Add Plugin` action) to add Kotlin or Groovy examples.
-- It might be useful to install [Groovy](http://plugins.jetbrains.com/plugin/1524?pr=idea) or [Kotlin](https://plugins.jetbrains.com/plugin/6954-kotlin) plugin if your IDE supports them.
+- It might be useful to install [Kotlin](https://plugins.jetbrains.com/plugin/6954-kotlin) or [Groovy](http://plugins.jetbrains.com/plugin/1524?pr=idea) plugin if your IDE supports them.

 Take a look at settings in the `Plugins` toowindow:
 - `Run Plugins on IDE Start` — run all plugins on IDE start.